bio

 hobbies : screenwriting, figure skating, pilates, and yoga.

 I am an Assistant Professor in the Department of Psychology at CSUSB and Principal Investigator/ Director of the Learning to Learn (L2L) Lab.
-(I reside in Los Angeles!)
+(I live in Los Angeles!)

 My PhD in Developmental Psychology was under Dr. Deanna Kuhn at Columbia University.